 Please use the following resources to help managers and developers learn more about the technologies used in FaxCore solutions.

 Frequently Asked Questions

-FaxCore should not be installed on Microsoft Active Directory servers.
+FaxCore cannot be installed on a Microsoft Exchange Server.

 A dedicated server is recommended for FaxCore, but in low-volume environments, customers can run other applications.
 These include other web servers like Apache and site-specific applications.

 FaxCore also has an LDAP compliant connector for use with:

 1. Microsoft Exchange

 - Email, with a URL in the email notification allowing the user to view the fax in a browser.

 - HTTP or HTTPS post to put the fax in a SharePoint document library.

 - File drop, in order to get the fax into a file folder, where a DMS (Document Management System) may pick up the fax.